Recently in Parenting Category

 It's hard not to get anxious about the superbugs in the news, from drug-resistant staph to the new strain of avian flu -- especially when young children are so vulnerable to infections.
 But how can parents keep from getting paranoid?

-While experts don't have all the information, they do have some clear and practical advice -- some of it surprising.
+Experts don't have all the information, they do have some clear and practical advice--some of it surprising.
 Here are their answers to parents' top questions about germs:

 Q: I've read about children who've died from drug-resistant supergerms.
 How can I protect my family?